dantheman454/habit_app/docs/mindmap/client_architecture.md

 - Transcript limited to last 3 turns when sending
 - SSE handler wires `onSummary`, `onClarify`, `onStage`, and `onOps`; falls back to POST when SSE fails
 - Clarify selection state is stored and passed back via `options.clarify.selection`
-- Apply flow: dry-run to preview then POST `/api/llm/apply`; `Idempotency-Key` supported at server side
+- Apply flow: dry-run to preview then execute via MCP tools; operations converted to tool calls via `applyOperationsMCP`

 ### Presentation and grouping